kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/linux/linux_cmd.md

 * `traceroute` Tracks a packet’s hops to its destination
 * `nslookup` Queries a domain’s IP address and vice versa
 * `dig` Displays DNS information, including record types
-* `ssh` Secure Shell; used to log into a remote machine and execute commands
-* `scp` Securely copies files or directories to another system
-* `rsync` Synchronizes content between directories or machines

 ### wget examples